-My audit procedures included a test of the biweekly reimbursements filed with the Department of Education for the Philip's Academy Charter School employees who are members of the Teachers Pension and Annuity Fund.
+My audit procedures included a test of the biweekly reimbursements filed with the Department of Education for the Paul Robeson Charter School for the Humanities employees who are members of the Teachers Pension and Annuity Fund.
 No exceptions were noted.